joseTamezPena/FCA/README.md

 ## Software

-The HMCA algorithm is implemented in the FRESA.CAD package
+The HMCA algorithm is implemented in the FRESA.CAD R package

-### Installing from Source:
+### Installing the latest version:

 ```{r}
 library(devtools)